The taste and texture of chayote squash makes the perfect low carb substitute for apples in this healthy sweet Keto mock "apple" sauce.

 A generous squeeze of fresh lemon juice is used for a little added tartness that real apples have.
 You definitely don't want to skip it, it's a key ingredient in this recipe!

 And probably the most essential ingredient is Apple Pie Spice mix.
-If you don’t have all the ingredients needed to make it, and would rather just purchase a ready-made Apple Pie Spice, you certainly can.
+If you don't have all the ingredients needed to make it, and would rather just purchase a ready-made Apple Pie Spice, you certainly can.
 The measurements will remain the same.
 Just be sure to look for added sugars in store bought spices.

 How to Use a Keto Mock Applesauce